 What most new writers don’t understand is that being a published author is hardly about writing.
 Most of the work an independent author does is marketing and distribution.
-This means hitting the “streets” to constantly promote your book and ensure that it’s delivered to as many bookstores as possible.
-This is a heavily involved process and often takes up about 70% of an independent author’s time.
+This means hitting the “streets” to constantly promote your book and ensuring that it’s delivered to as many bookstores as possible.
+This is a heavy process and often takes up about 70% of an independent author’s time.
 Leaving only about 30% for actual writing.

 - Daily promotion on social media